 - Founder terms: 4-year vesting, 1-year cliff, for everyone, including you and your employees.

 - Advisor Terms (0.5 – 2.0%): four or two-year vesting, optional cliff, full acceleration upon exit.

 A vesting-share cliff basically allows you to trial a hire without immediately committing to equity.
 You can agree from the moment of the hire on the equity amount and vesting period.
 However, if they leave prior to the cliff period, (typically 1-2 years) then they receive no equity.

-If you feel like you need a shareholders’ agreement to secure the relationship between you and shareholders/co-founders Linkilaw has created a unique and substantive shareholders agreement that covers all of the points mentioned in the blog and more.
+If you feel like you need a shareholders’ agreement to secure the relationship between you and shareholders/co-founders, book a call with our legal team and we’ll guide you through every stage of your legal needs.